 10. Wastewater Treatment Plant VFD Replacement.
-The Wastewater Treatment Plant currently has 5 Variable Frequency Drives (VFD) units that require replacement as recommended by the manufacturer.
+The Wastewater Treatment Plant currently has 5 VFD units that require replacement as recommended by manufacturer.
 One of the VFDs is limited because of an internal failure.
 The other 4 VFDs will offer more flexibility and safer operation with the new air header that will be installed for the Puget Sound Nutrient General Permit.
 Installation to be completed by Wastewater staff.